tdilauro/Simplified-wiki/DRM-Device-Management.md

 device IDs.
 The request entity-body should be a document of media type `vnd.librarysimplified/drm-device-id-list`.

+The server MAY put limits on how many devices may be registered at once.
+If the client exceeds this limit, the server SHOULD send the response code 413 ("Payload Too Large").
+It is typical for a server to accept only a single device registration at a time.

 ## DELETE

 In the ACS case, a client sends DELETE to a device ID's URL (generated from the `rel="item"` link template) to signal to the server